viraja1/crack_detection_pytorch/README.md

     ```
 4) Train Model

-   Skip this step if you want to use pretrained PyTorch model
+   Skip this step if you want to use the pretrained PyTorch model

    Tested with python 3.7
    ```